goodguyplayer/mss-Local-Book-Databank/README.md

 # mss Local Book Databank
  A small attempt at trying to learn microsservice architecture.
+This is meant to represent a basic local databank where users can set and see what books are there in their own house/system.

  ## Usage
  To be defined